csessig86/intro-to-js/README.md

 ```

 ####9.
 If, else statements and functions
-Like most things in Javascript, you can combine different parts.
-Below, we combine if, else functions and functions.
+* Like most things in Javascript, you can combine different parts.
+Below, we combine if, else statements and functions.
+Also, you can name your functions what you want but it's best to describe what is happening inside the function.
 ```javascript
 var number = 50;